The Future of On-premise Storage: Not So Hot

 At these network speeds, accessing data from the cloud can be just as fast, if not faster, than on-premises storage solutions.
 According to a recent Performance Benchmark Report, Wasabi hot storage can read data at nearly 5 Gbps, roughly 6X faster than Amazon S3—and more than a 5X speed improvement over a typical NetApp SATA storage appliance.
 Check out the findings and see for yourself.

 A key benefit of embracing the cloud is the flexibility and elasticity of cloud storage.
 As your data storage needs increase, you can go from a few GBs to exabytes in a snap, without having to buy more equipment, hire more people, build more floor space, or use more electricity.

 Finally, there’s one more important consideration for migrating to cloud storage: safety.
 Cloud storage providers like Amazon, Google, Microsoft, and Wasabi all offer 11 nines of durability.
-Statistically, this means that if you stored 1 million objects in any of these systems, you might lose one object every 659,000 years.
 This level of durability is far higher than most on-premises storage.
 Plus, you get the benefit of geographical replication and tier-4 secure data centers.